 Arthritis Rheumatol.
 69 (6): 1165-75.

-Demoruelle, M.K. et al. (2017) Antibody Responses to Citrullinated and Non-Citrullinated Antigens in the Sputum of Subjects with and At-Risk for Rheumatoid Arthritis.
+MK, D. et al. (2018) Antibody Responses to Citrullinated and Noncitrullinated Antigens in the Sputum of Subjects With Rheumatoid Arthritis and Subjects at Risk for Development of Rheumatoid Arthritis.

 Mikacenic, C. et al. (2018) Neutrophil extracellular traps (NETs) are increased in the alveolar spaces of patients with ventilator-associated pneumonia.